Alex Koch

 alex.koch@chicagobooth.edu

 We constantly encounter other individuals and groups, face-to-face or remotely.
-Who is irrelevant, pleasant, or aversive, and for what reasons?
+Who is irrelevant, pleasant, or repulsive, and for what reasons?
 Finding truthful and useful answers to these questions is important and requires that we observe, infer, remember, and reflect on the attributes, similarities and differences between individuals, groups, and ourselves.
 This is known as social cognition.
 Accordingly, my social cognition research seeks to understand how we form impression of, and evaluate, others to disengage or initiate purposeful behaviors toward them.
-I focus on two topics: biased evaluation and open-ended impression formation.

 Note: Various publishers hold the copyright to the papers shown above.
 By viewing or downloading a paper you agree that you will use the paper for nothing but personal education.